Ablegang/goweb/pkg/logs/logrus/README.md

   "github.com/sirupsen/logrus"
 )

-// Create a new instance of the log.
+// Create a new instance of the logs.
 You can have any number of instances. var log = logrus.New()

 func main() {
   // The API for setting attributes is a little different than the package level
-  // exported log.
+  // exported logs.
 See Godoc.
   log.Out = os.Stdout

   // You could set this to any `io.Writer` such as a file
-  // file, err := os.OpenFile("logrus.log", os.O_CREATE|os.O_WRONLY|os.O_APPEND, 0666)
+  // file, err := os.OpenFile("logrus.logs", os.O_CREATE|os.O_WRONLY|os.O_APPEND, 0666)
   // if err == nil {
-  //  log.Out = file
+  //  logs.Out = file
   // } else {
-  //  log.Info("Failed to log to file, using default stderr")
+  //  logs.Info("Failed to logs to file, using default stderr")
   // }

   log.WithFields(logrus.Fields{